redhat-developer/alizer/go/README.md

 components, err := recognizer.DetectComponents("./")
 ```

+For more info about name detection plase check the [name detection](docs/name_detection.md) doc.
 ### Devfile Detection

 It selects a devfile from a list of devfiles (from a devfile registry or other storage) based on the information found in the source tree.